 1939 DDR FS-801

-Values align with the general Doubled Monticello variety, ranging from $95 for circulated XF examples to over $900 for Mint State specimens without Full Steps designation.
+Values are consistent with the general Doubled Monticello range: roughly $95 for circulated XF examples, rising to over $900 for Mint State specimens without the Full Steps designation.

 1939 DDR FS-801 Price/Grade Chart